mksaraf/kubernetes-lab-tutorial/content/network.md

     / # wget -O - 10.254.247.153:80
     Welcome to nginx!

-However, the service is still not reachable from any cluster host.
+However, the service is not reachable from any cluster host.
 If we try to access the service we do not get anything

     [root@kubem00 ~]# curl 10.254.247.153:80
     ^C